 Basic principles of a contract

 The word ‘contract’ in Chinese is written with the two characters 合同 (hétóng), 合(hé) means to join and 同 (tóng) means to be the same together.
-Therefore, the two character combined signifies parties in unification with the same mind.
+Therefore, the two characters combined signifies parties in unification with the same mind.
 Contract Law defines a contract as an agreement between equal parties and emphasises that the parties shall be of equal footing.
 In

 Counterparty due diligence